shiorisio/BImyproject/README.md

     ./run.sh

 ### Progress of this project
-- 2015-12-15
-  - made the directory as BImyproject

-- 2015-12-16
+- 2015-12-31
-  - checked the overview of ncbiGenomeList
+  - revised scripts/MyBIanalysis.py to confirm the repeatability.
-  - made the .csv file of ncbiGenomeList as ncbiGenomeList/data/overview.csv
+  - The last version of scripts/MyBIanalysis.py only can check the diversity of Kingdom (analysis/input_kingdom_count.png), but this improvement also can check the diversity of bacteria (genus).
+  - The kinds of bacteria (Genus) is too much to show the result in bar graph.
+Therefore, analysis/input_top10_bacteria_(genus)count.png shows the top 10 bacteria data.

 - 2015-12-21
   - made .csv file (data/overview_size.csv)